adyanth/splitwise-firefly-sync/README.md

 ## Environment Variables

+Set these variables either in the environment or a `.env` file along with the script.
+For docker, the location would be `/app/.env`.

-1. `SPLITWISE_TOKEN`: Set this variable either in the environment or /app/.env file.
-Get the token after [registering your app](https://secure.splitwise.com/apps) as mentioned in their [docs](https://dev.splitwise.com/#section/Authentication).
+1. `SPLITWISE_TOKEN`: Get the token after [registering your app](https://secure.splitwise.com/apps) as mentioned in their [docs](https://dev.splitwise.com/#section/Authentication).
 2. `FIREFLY_URL=http://firefly:8080`: Set your Firefly III instance URL.
 3. `FIREFLY_TOKEN`: Set your Firefly III Personal Access Token as shown in their [docs](https://docs.firefly-iii.org/firefly-iii/api/#authentication).
 4. `FIREFLY_DEFAULT_SPEND_ACCOUNT=Amex`: Set the default source account to use when you paid for the expense in Splitwise.